Kaushik527/Snake-game/README.md

 # Snake-game
-a game based on java swingand awt
+a game based on java swing and awt